 About the Coalition

-We are a growing group of concerned citizens motivated by the moral, spiritual, & scientific duty to take action & elevate the voices of responsibility to each other, the earth, and all living beings.
+We are a growing group of concerned citizens motivated by the moral, spiritual, & scientific duty to take action & elevate voices calling for responsibility to each other, the earth, and all living beings.
 Formed in November 2015, FCAC seeks to amplify Alaskan voices for climate action and build momentum for a just and equitable transition to a new way of living with each other and with our environment.

 Representing diverse constituencies and taking action on multiple issues, FCAC seeks to create space for the many types of change we will need in order to shift our communities away from an old paradigm of pollution, extraction, colonialism, and inequality.
 We endeavor to center values of community, resilience, justice, democracy, and Indigenous knowledge as we move forward.
 With these as guiding principles, we hope to chart a new path forward for Alaska and build a more sustainable economy and society.